Georgia is not the only state considering legislation this year dealing with abortions.

 Kentucky -- Gov. Matt Bevin signed a bill on March 9 that would make abortion after a heartbeat is detected a felony with the only exception being when a mother’s life is in danger.
 Hours later a federal judge temporarily blocked the law.
 Five days after that, a judge blocked another Kentucky law that sought to ban abortion for reasons of race, gender and disability.
 Both laws have been suspended while a federal judge considers lawsuits challenging them.

-Louisiana -- A Senate panel advanced a heartbeat bill on April 30.
+Louisiana -- Democratic Gov. John Bel Edwards signed a heartbeat bill on May 30.

 Mississippi -- Gov. Phil Bryant signed a heartbeat bill on March 21.
 Last year, a judge blocked a less-restrictive bill that would’ve banned abortion after 15 weeks.